Donkie/gConfig/README.md

 Throws an error if the addon has already been registered.

 #### _Config_ gConfig.get(_string_ addonName)
-Returns a registered _Config_ object from the gConfig system.
+Returns a _Config_ object from the gConfig system.
+The addon doesn't have to be registered yet.
-Throws an error if the addon hasn't been registered.

 ### Config class
 ------